The Right to Punish

-That said, there is at least one good reason for sovereigns to confine their use of violence to the legal rules governing punishment.
-If they threaten their subjects with too much lawless violence, they will undermine their subjects’ security.
+That said, there is a pretty good reason for sovereigns to confine their use of violence to the rules of punishment.
+If they threaten their subjects with too much lawless violence, they will undermine their security.
 Since the whole point of having a commonwealth in the first place was to gain security, that would dissolve the state just as surely as a loss in a civil war would.

 Punishing the innocent again

 In chapter 28, Hobbes insists that the sovereign cannot punish innocent subjects and that doing so would be a violation of the laws of nature.
 In chapter 21, he said that even though killing innocent subjects would be a violation of the laws of nature, it would not be unjust.
 While these positions may be logically consistent with one another, there is an obvious tonal difference.
 Does he think it’s OK to kill innocent subjects or not?

 I think he is trying to have things both ways.
 He wants sovereigns to gain all the advantages that come from a lawful state, especially the ability to use force without sparking a spiral of violence.
 But he also wants sovereigns to be able to act outside the law when they think it is necessary to do so.
 As Michelle noted, he wants sovereigns to be able to make any laws they like, including those that give them very broad powers of punishment.
 And he does not think it is possible to hold sovereigns accountable for their bad behavior.
 So he concludes that this is simply an inconvenience of life under the state that must be accepted.

 Hobbes did not manage to square these two aspirations with one another in a satisfying way.
 But no one else has done so either.
 We want our states to follow the law but recognize both that we sometimes want the state to act outside the law and that we have little recourse against states that do so for bad reasons.